jimkang/annoy-node/README.md

   - `load`
   - `getItem`
   - `getNNsByVector`
+  - `getNNsByItem`
   - `getNItems`

 APIs not yet implemented:

-  - `getNNsByItem`
   - `getItemVector`
   - `getDistance`

+Behavior and parameters are the same as the [Python API](https://github.com/spotify/annoy#full-python-api).

 Installation
 ------------